Kings County Republican Party: 2022 election

 Running a platform in line with gubernatorial candidate Lee Zeldin's views, the Kings County Republican party made serious inroads in the borough, increasing their share of the state assembly seats from a shared district with Staten Island, held by a member of the Staten Island Republican Party, to include 3 purely Brooklyn seats.
-The party and its platform was able to resonate with the Asian American population of South Brooklyn.
+The party and its platform were able to resonate with the Asian American population of South Brooklyn.

 Lester Chang was the party's candidate in the 49th District.
-He ran on a tough on crime platform, and was able to unseat the 35-year incumbent Peter J. Abbate Jr., winning the election by just 668 votes.
+He ran on a tough on crime platform and was able to unseat the 35-year incumbent Peter J. Abbate Jr., winning the election by just 668 votes.
 Meanwhile, Alec Brook-Krasny defeated incumbent Mathylde Frontus in the 46th District by just 806 votes.
 The party did not see success in winning a seat in the New York Senate, their closest race was against incumbent Democrat Iwen Chu of the 17th District, who narrowly defeated her Republican challenger, Vito LaBella, with just 215 votes at the time of the race being called.
-Her margin would grow to be 534 after all the absentee ballots where counted.
+Her margin would grow to be 534 after all the absentee ballots were counted.

 There would be some drama around Chang after the election, as the Brooklyn Democratic party claimed he had been secretly living in Manhattan and was ineligible to run for the district he won.
 The speaker of the Assembly, the Democrat Carl Heastie organized an investigation which concluded that Chang owned an apartment in Manhattan, but he had fulfilled all residency requirements to run in the 49th District.

-These victories and tight races came despite Brooklyn reporting a record number of Democratic voters, and was credited with winning Kathy Hochul a second term over Zeldin.
+These victories and tight races came despite Brooklyn reporting a record number of Democratic voters and was credited with winning Kathy Hochul a second term over Zeldin.
 The losses seriously damaged the morale of the Brooklyn Democratic Party, whose "reformer" wing, which focused on increasing voter turnout, was pinned for the blame in the newly purple districts.
 Local Democratic activists noted that the Republicans had used campaign vans banners and extensive canvassing organized by the Kings County Republican Party, while the Brooklyn Democratic Party did little to nothing to help their candidates.